aiforged/docs/docs/services/object-detection/microsoft-object-detection.md

 | Password                | Optional | No        | Used for service authentication.
 Can be set per document or via Custom Code. |
 | RemoveComments          | Optional | No        | Remove human comments from a document before processing.                     |

-{% hint style="info" %}
+!!! info
     Most users can proceed with default settings.
 Adjust only if needed for advanced scenarios or integration requirements.
-{% endhint %}

 ***